Many Brits don't think they're in serious debt until they owe more than £14,000, according to insurer Bright Grey.

 The thought of bankruptcy still makes most debtors feel ashamed.

-But bankruptcy can be the cleanest way to get yourself on your own two feet again if your debt problems cannot realistically be repaid and the stress and worry is making you ill, or ineffective at work.
+But bankruptcy can be the cleanest way to get yourself on your own two feet again if your your debt problems cannot realistically be repaid and the stress and worry is making you ill, or ineffective at work.